Cary Christopher

-Cary Christopher is an American child actor who is known for his role as Alex Lilly in Weapons and his Emmy nominated role as Thomas DiMera in Days of Our Lives.
-Christopher has made appearances in shows such as 9-1-1, NCIS, American Horror Story, and Fuller House.
+Cary Christopher (born on May 6, 2016) is an American child actor who is known for his role as Alex Lilly in Weapons and his Emmy nominated role as Thomas DiMera in Days of Our Lives.
+He has made appearances in 9-1-1, NCIS, American Horror Stories, Spider-Noir, Fuller House, and Lanterns.

 Career

-Christopher was born in Los Angeles, California.
-He started his career by playing small roles in shows like Fuller House and The Rookie.
-Christopher got his first big role in Days of Our Lives playing Thomas DiMera, where, in 2023, he was nominated for an Emmy for Outstanding Younger Performer in a Daytime Drama Series.
+Cary Christopher was born in Los Angeles, California.
+He started his career by playing small roles in Fuller House and The Rookie.
+Christopher got his first big role in Days of Our Lives, playing Thomas DiMera, where, in 2023, he was nominated for a Daytime Emmy Award for Outstanding Younger Performer in a Drama Series.
 He also appeared in a Pringles commercial during the 2024 Super Bowl.
-He made his main film debut in Weapons in a starring role.
-It was later announced that he will be a part of the recurring cast in the upcoming Spider-Noir television series.
-In August 2025, it was announced that Christopher would be guest starring in DC Universe's Lanterns alongside Aaron Pierre and Kyle Chandler.
+He made his film debut in Weapons in a starring role.
+In 2026, he had a recurring role in the Spider-Noir television series, and guest-starred in DC Universe's Lanterns alongside Aaron Pierre and Kyle Chandler.